Ideal

 Symptom

-Water heater fan runs but burner does not light, no code displayed.
+Water heater fan runs but the burner does not light; no error code is displayed.

 No Ignition Without Fault Code